wagtail/wagtail/docs/advanced_topics/settings.rst

   WAGTAILADMIN_NOTIFICATION_INCLUDE_SUPERUSERS = False

-Notifications emails are sent to moderators and superusers by default, you can change this to exclude superusers and only email moderators.
+Notification emails are sent to moderators and superusers by default.
+You can change this to exclude superusers and only notify moderators.

 .. _update_notifications: